cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-checkra1n-atv/ra1n-macos.md

 1. Open checkra1n on your computer
 1. Plug your Apple TV device into your computer
-1. If you are using an Apple TV 4K (1st generation), connect your GoldenEye to your Apple TV's LAN port, and then connect your DCSD to the GoldenEye's Lightning port.
-Connect the USB-A end of the DCSD to your computer.
+1. If you are using an Apple TV 4K (1st generation):
+    1. Connect your GoldenEye to your Apple TV's LAN port
+    1. Connect your DCSD to the GoldenEye's Lightning port
+    1. Connect the USB-A end of the DCSD to your computer
     - If you're on tvOS 14.6 or later, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs
 1. Click `Start` -> `Next` on checkra1n
     - Your device will be put into recovery mode automatically
 1. You will now be presented with instructions in how to reboot your device into <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>, click `Start` to begin
     - Follow the instructions until your device shows a black screen
-1. After this, checkra1n should automatically install.
+1. After this, checkra1n should automatically install

 Your Apple TV device should now reboot.